taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 ## Project Organization

 ```
-├── Makefile              <- Makefile with convenience commands like `make data` or `make train`.
 ├── README.md             <- The top-level README for developers using this project.
 ├── data
 │   ├── processed         <- The final, canonical data sets for modeling.